chunhuayu/SQL/Introduction.md

 # Introduction to SQL
 * SQL is a standard language for accessing and manipulating databases.
+* SQL is a standard language for storing, manipulating and retrieving data in databases.
+* Our SQL tutorial will teach you how to use SQL in: MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, Postgres, and other database systems.

 # What is SQL?
 * SQL stands for Structured Query Language